 Federal carbon tax rebates in Canada

-The four provinces under the federal carbon tax are Ontario, Manitoba, Saskatchewan and New Brunswick.
+The five provinces under the federal carbon tax are Ontario, Manitoba, Saskatchewan, Alberta and New Brunswick.
 Although part of the same program, each area has its own specificities and energy-related issues, and the charges and rebates for each one of them take this into account.
 If you want to know how the federal carbon tax rebates will work in Canada, check the detailed info for each province below.

 In case you’re wondering if there are carbon tax rebates in Ontario, know that they will be available once the carbon tax goes into effect in April 2019.
 The average refund in Ontario will be $307 in 2019.
 Values may change according to the size of each family.
 A single adult, for example, will receive $154 in the first year, and rebates will increase with time.
 The expected average rates for 2022 will be up to $718, and in 2023 up to $976.

-According to Environment and Natural Resources Canada, the federal carbon pollution pricing system will apply in Manitoba as the local government announced that it has no intentions of implementing a carbon tax.
+According to Environment and Natural Resources Canada, the federal carbon pollution pricing system will apply in Manitoba as the local government announced that it has no intention of implementing a carbon tax.

 In Manitoba, a family of four will receive $339 in 2019 through the Climate Action Incentive payments, whereas a single adult, or the first adult in a couple, will receive $170.
 Come 2022 rebates will be up to $801 in the province, while 2023 number will rise up to $1,056.

 The revenue from the tax will go back to Manitoba residents through rebates, and provide support to local schools, hospitals, small and medium-sized businesses, colleges and universities, municipalities, not-for-profit organizations and indigenous communities.